 Figure 1 - Process Flow chart

-On-Going Surveillance Assessment of Bodies (ExCBs and ExTLs)
+On-Going Surveillance Assessment of Bodies (ExCBs, ExTLs and ATFs)

 Scope

-This Section applies to all ExCBs and ExTLs that have been accepted into the IECEx Certified Equipment Scheme.
-The purpose of ongoing assessments is to satisfy the International Ex community that ExCBs and ExTLs maintain their facilities and capabilities that enabled their entry into the Scheme.
+This Section applies to all ExCBs, ExTLs and ATFs that have been accepted into the IECEx Certified Equipment Scheme.
+The purpose of ongoing assessments is to satisfy the International Ex community that ExCBs, ExTLs and ATFs maintain their facilities and capabilities that enabled their entry into the Scheme.
 The following two different situations are addressed:

-ExCBs and ExTLs that maintain relevant national accreditation that is found to be acceptable by the original IECEx Assessment Team, and through the ExMC vote.
+ExCBs, ExTLs and ATFs that maintain relevant national accreditation that is found to be acceptable by the IECEx Assessment Team, and through the ExMC vote.

-ExCBs and ExTLs that do not have relevant national accreditation or whose accreditation is not acceptable to the ExMC.
+ExCBs, ExTLs and ATFs that do not have relevant national accreditation or whose accreditation is not acceptable to the ExMC.

-Surveillance of ExCBs and ExTLs with Acceptable National Accreditation
+Surveillance of ExCBs, ExTLs and ATFs with Acceptable National Accreditation

 Procedure